vizenture/cypride/README.md

-# CypRide 🇨🇾 - Carpool Community App
+# CypRide 🇨🇾 - Carpool Community App for Cyprus

 CypRide — Smart Ride-Sharing for Cyprus — is a privacy-focused, open-source ride-sharing application built exclusively for Cyprus with Flutter.
 Designed to fill the mobility gap in a market where major international ride-hailing services don't operate, CypRide empowers Cypriots to share journeys safely, affordably, and locally.